ribeirohugo/go_middlewares/README.md

 [CORS](pkg/cors) is a middleware responsible for handling Cross-Origin Resource Sharing (CORS) policies by allowing or blocking HTTP requests based on their origin.

+## 1.3.
+Logger Middleware

+[Logger](pkg/logger) is a middleware responsible for logging HTTP request data, including the request method, URL, and remote address.
+It helps track incoming requests and provides useful debugging information.